-The subject of the course is a systematic elaboration of theoretical, aesthetic, historical and practical knowledge in the complex cultural and social contexts of art, film and society.
-The basis is the analysis of the specific qualities of the objects of the visual arts, the film, the (audio) visual culture and the architecture, as well as processes of their production and reception.
-The examination of works, their aesthetics and their production contexts includes forms and dispositives of their participation in social discourse formation and social action cultures.
-In the Masters course beginning in winter semester 2018/19, the following majors will be offered in the core areas:
+The central feature of the study program is the combination of academic qualification and application-oriented research and project work in cooperation with archives, collections and cultural institutions.
+Study content is a systematic and exemplary elaboration of theoretical, aesthetic, historical and practical knowledge in the dialectical contexts of art, film and society.
+The basis is the analysis of the specific qualities of the subjects of visual arts, film, (audio-) visual culture and architecture, as well as processes of their production and reception.
+The examination of works, their aesthetics and production contexts includes forms and dispositives of their participation in social discourse formation and social action cultures.

 Specialization Film Studies

-- Acquisition of knowledge, reflectivity and competences in the field of aesthetics, theory and history of fine arts, film and (audio) visual culture;
+- Acquisition of subject-specific knowledge and skills in the field of aesthetics, theory and history of fine arts, film and (audio) visual culture;

 - Qualification for scientific research in the fields of art and film studies, career path promotion;

-- Qualification for a professional work in a wide range of cultural institutions Collections and archives in which art or film studies work;
+- Qualification for a professional work in a wide range of cultural institutions such as festivals, exhibition halls, collections and archives, where art or film studies are used;

 - Acquisition of key qualifications in research practice and project work, rhetoric, design and moderation skills.